openebs-archive/openebs-docs/docs/tasks_volumeprovisioning.md

     deployment "pvc-339754eb-9add-11e8-a167-067880c021ee-ctrl" edited
     ```

-12. After this change, new replica set for controller will be deployed and we need to clean up old controller replica set.
-Get the replica set using below command
+12. After this change, new replica set for controller will be deployed and you must clean up the old controller replica set.
+Get the replica set using the following command.

     ```
     kubectl get rs